openstack/cinder/doc/source/contributor/fakes.rst

 Fake Drivers
 ============

-.. todo:: document general info about fakes
+TODO: document general info about fakes

 When the real thing isn't available and you have some development to do these fake implementations of various drivers let you get on with your day.